ibm-ecosystem-engineering/Watson-NLP/Dash-App-GRPC/readme.md

 ```

 #### 4.2 Run the application in a Kubernetes or OpenShift cluster
-Prior to deployment push to image to a container registry.
-Please change the `<Image Registry>` and `<Project Name>` below based on your configuration.
+Prior to deployment push the image to a container registry.
+Please change the `<Image Registry>` and `<Project Name>` in the following commands based on your configuration.
 ```
 docker tag dash-app-grpc:latest <Image Registry>/<Project Name>/dash-app-grpc:latest
 ```